Transglobal Underground

 Doors 7.30pm | Tickets £23 | Plus Support From The Iron Glove | Malt Room Standing

-The Iron Glove is a DJ that spreads his ferrous talons across a wide range of styles and emotions with every set he plays.
+The Iron Glove is a DJ that spreads his ferrous talons across a wide range of styles and emotions.
 You never know which Glove you’re going to get.
 But what you do know, is to expect a sonic experience packed with long, tight mixes with a groovy, deep flavour.
 The Glove has always felt inspired by the original masters of the art of the DJ and with a focus on the fun, the freaky and the sensual.
 He remains equally keen in a wide range of genres, having honed his craft over a decade of performing across Europe, and with current residencies at London establishments Koko, Phonox and Metropolis, and with radio appearances on institutions Rinse FM, Worldwide FM and Soho Radio, every moment behind the turntable is a new opportunity to go on a journey, hand in hand, with The Iron Glove.

 See all live music events here.